CodeAvek/Make-Shortener-with-python/README.md

 ## Features

-- Python Url Shortener is for to short long url in short
+- Python Url Shortener is for to short long url
 - 6 to 7 line of Code Can Make a Link Shortener from Python
 - Small Python Project For Beginners Students
 - Cli Run from terminal